mattias-fjellstrom/aws-sqs-to-azure-servicebus/README.md

-# Send messages from AWS SQS to Azure Service Bus
+# Forward messages from AWS SQS to Azure Service Bus

-This example demonstrates how to send messages from an SQS queue in AWS to a Service Bus queue in Azure.
-This is done with an Azure Logic App that is triggered by messages on an SQS queue.
-These messages are then forwarded to a Service Bus queue.
+This example demonstrates how to send messages from an SQS queue in AWS to a Service Bus queue in Azure by using a Logic App as the connection between the two queues.

 ## Prerequisites